Parking permits for work vehicles

-- If there is a no waiting restriction (yellow line/s) the vehicle can park as long as it’s not causing an obstruction.
+- If there is a no waiting restriction (yellow lines) the vehicle can park as long as it’s not causing an obstruction.

 - The duration of the permit will be at our discretion.

-Apply for a workers permit/parking waiver
+Apply for a workers permit or parking waiver

-- fill in the Parking permit application online form
+- Fill in the parking permit application online form

 - Please apply at least 2 working days before the permit is required.